GATB/gatb-minia-pipeline/README.md

 - bwa (for BESST)

-- Python >= 2.7 and < 3 with the following modules (for BESST).
+- Python >= 2.7 and < 3 for BESST:

+    * BESST

+BESST does not have a solid Python 3 support, hence only Pytohn 2 is supported.

 See next section for a quick way to install them.

-    * mathstats
-    * scipy
-    * networkx
-    * pysam
+Note: these Python modules are only needed for BESST.
+You can skip them if you do not plan on performing scaffolding.

 Installation
 ------------

-    pip install --user mathstats networkx scipy pyfasta pysam==0.8.3
+    python2 -m pip install --user BESST

     git clone --recursive https://github.com/GATB/gatb-minia-pipeline